-Natural selection figures in language, indeed, as an active and creative power.
-It 'effects improvement;' it 'checks devistions;' it 'develops structure;' it has 'accumulative action;' it 'works silently and insensibly wherever opportunity offers;' it has made, indeed, every organ and limb of every existing animal.
-The species are its workmanship; they come out of the hands of this great artificer, who is described as fashioning the clay of life.
-Natural selection is not only an agent even, it is a designing agent: it 'acts for the good of each creature;' it is 'always trying to economise; ' it has always an object before it, and acts with an aim.
-But all this is only the phraseology of metaphor, summing up and condensing consequences under the figure and impersonation of a cause.
-We meet an effect under the form of a cause, as we meet our own figure in a shop mirror in the street, departing from the very place at which we are going to arrive.
-Upon this very account natural selection designs perfectly, because it is, in fact, itself the successful result; it always hits, because the aimer is, in truth, the mark; its intention is only metamorphosed fact.
+because the aimer is, in truth, the mark; its intention is only metamorphosed fact.
 We have to carry on this interpretation of the action and design of natural selection as we read Mr. Darwin; and though we by no means grudge him the liberty of metaphor, we are sometimes conscious of an exegetical task in extracting the real fact out of the language of figure.
-Natural selection is superior to What does this mean? human selection.
-That one is a better exercise of choice than No; it means that whereas the other? human selection is choice, trial, and experiment, and may therefore fail, natural selection is secure because it is the favourable result to begin with.
-In human selection the choice aims at the event; in natural selection the event makes the choice.
-Natural selection endows the woodpecker with its instrument-'a striking instance of adapdistinction between his own suggestion in the volumes of Transactions of the Zoological Society, 1860, of (to anticipate terms) Natural Selection as the 'cause of eztinction of species,' and Mr. Darwin's theory of Natural Selection, 'which he applies not only to the extinction, but also to the origin of species.'
-Professor Owen's statement in 1850 was that one cause of extinction 'was the contest which each species had to maintain against the surrounding agencies which might militate against its existence.'
-This, though no adoption-as understood by some Reviewers recently who spoke in ignorance of the date of this statement-of the Darwinian theory of Natural Selection, is a curious anticipation of Natural Selection in that which appears to us its only true function.-Comparative Anatomy, vol. iii. p.
-798 tation '---- i. e., it does not give one wood- | pecker its instrument; it has nothing to do with that; it only kills off another woodpecker who has not got it.
-Natural selection forms the flying squirrel with its parachute; i. e., it makes away with another ssquirrel who has not got a parachute, and is at a disadvantage in the locality.
+Natural selection is superior to human selection.
+What does this mean?
+That one is a better exercise of choice than the other?
+No; it means that whereas human selection is choice. trial, and experiment, and may therefore fail, natural selection is secure because it is the favourable result to begin with.
+In human selection the choice aims at the event; in natural selection Natural selection endows the the event makes the choice. woodpecker with its instrument-'a striking instance of adaptation'-i. e., it does not give one woodpecker its instrument; it has nothing to do with that; it only kills off another woodpecker who has not got it.
+Natural selection forms the flying squirrel with its parachute; i. e., it makes away with another squirrel who has not got a parachute, and is at a disadvantage in the locality.
 Natural selection has 'reduced the wings' of some species of beetles in Madeira.
-That means that those species which had reduced or shortened wings were naturally selected or survived, whereas others with full wings, by reasons of this very completeness of them, perished because they flew, and flying, they fiew over the sea, and, flying over the sea, got carried away by winds, and could not get back again to land.
+That means that those species which had reduced or shortened wings were naturally selected or survived, whereas others with full wings, by reason of this very completeness of them, perished, because they flew, and flying, they flew over the sea, and, flying over the sea, got carried away by winds, and could not get back again to land.
 We have thus to commute the language of natural selection as fast as we receive it, to drive metaphorically forward and really backward at the same time, and at every moment to transpose, by an understanding and arrangement with ourselves, the cart before the horse, into the natural order of the horse first.